jbulin/jbulin.github.io/teaching/spring/ntin071/tutorial/index.md

 * _What should I do if I have a question?_ --- Check the FAQ.
 If you don't see the answer here email me putting "ntin071" and "tutorial" in the subject.
 * _What if I want a consultation?_ --- Talk to me after class, come to the scheduled office hours, or email me to arrange an appointment.
 * _Are the tutorials streamed or recorded?_ --- No, but a plenty of office hours time is available for those who miss a class.
 Use it!

-## Credit requirements

-In order to get the credit, you need to gain at least 80 points.

-At the end of the semester (during one of the last two exercise sessions, unless stated otherwise), there will be a written test for which you can earn up to 120 points.
-In addition, you can earn up to 20 points during classes, for homework assignments and active participation.

-The credit test may be retaken, up to a maximum of two times.
-(The best achieved result counts.
-The dates of the retake tests will be specified later.)

-Homework assignments will be given at the end of each class, and the submission deadline is always the beginning of the following class.
-Write your solution on a separate A4 sheet of paper, and be prepared to present your solution as well.
-Only a subset of the submitted solutions will be graded.
-Homework solutions must be 100% your own work; communicating about them with anyone, searching for hints, etc., is prohibited.
-It is your responsibility to ensure that no other person has access to your solution.

-Active participation consists of presenting solutions to assigned problems, or material from the lectures.

-Up to three absences from class per semester may be excused by email, no later than 10 minutes before the start.
-In that case, neither the homework nor class participation will be graded.